prometheus-community/postgres_exporter/README.md

 * `disable-settings-metrics`
   Use the flag if you don't want to scrape `pg_settings`.

+* `auto-discover-databases`
+  Whether to discover the databases on a server dynamically.

 * `extend.query-path`
   Path to a YAML file containing custom queries to run.
 Check out [`queries.yaml`](queries.yaml) for examples of the format.